Get to know our JFS Boulder team

 720.459.3883

-As associate director, Melissa develops new and relevant programming to meet community needs in Boulder County.
+As director, Melissa develops new and relevant programming to meet community needs in Boulder County.
 She also helps to oversee current, ongoing programs and services.

 Melissa began her work at JFS in 2012 as an intern in the Disability Services department to complete her bachelor's degree in social work from Metropolitan State University.
 She continued her journey, taking on different roles within the department with her last position as the QA/worksite program manager.
 In April 2022, Melissa transitioned to be the lead Boulder programs and case management coordinator.